Samyang AF 35mm f/1.8 FE – Tiny but All-Around

 Like all the lenses in their “Tiny” series, the weight of this lens makes it so easy to handhold slow shutter speeds making it ideal for low light scenarios.
 The size of the lens is a key factor for us when shooting street and travel photography.
 Although this lens is still very light, and as demonstrated below, a bit sharper, the lens is edging back towards being a bit too “in your face”.
 For us, even though the lens has a faster aperture, it is not an ideal size if you want to be discreet.

 At f/1.8, this lens is amazingly sharp in the centre.
-The corners are slightly soft but much better than the f2.8 lens when shot at f2.8.
+The corners are slightly soft but much better than the f/2.8 lens when shot at f/2.8.
 There is minimal vignetting at f/1.8 which improves as you stop down to f/2.8 and beyond.
-See images below for sharpness.
+See the images below for sharpness.

 This lens’s firmware has been updated since its release so make sure when purchasing that it has the latest version installed.
 If not, take it back to the retailer and ask for it to be updated.
 The latest version at the time of writing is Version 2 which has improved the AF-C (Auto Focus Continuous) function.
-If you are buying secondhand or another update is introduced in the future you will need to purchase the Samyang Lens Station to update the firmware (these cost around AUD$90)
+If you are buying second-hand or another update is introduced in the future, you will need to purchase the Samyang Lens Station to update the firmware (this costs around AUD$90)

 Finally, Samyang added weather sealing.
-This is a big benefit over the f2.8 lens.
-The lens features weather sealing for 4 spots to protect from light dust, rain and snow.
+This is a big benefit over the f/2.8 lens.
+The lens features weather sealing in 4 places to protect from light dust, rain and snow.

-We rarely shoot at f1.8 on a lens unless we are in low-light scenarios.
-We don’t shoot posed portraits in our Travel Photography so bokeh is not a very important feature for us in a lens.
-However, for those interested in the bokeh qualities of this lens check out the image below shot at f1.8.
+We rarely shoot at f/1.8 on a lens unless we are in low light and we rarely shoot posed portraits in our Travel Photography so bokeh is not a very important feature for us in a lens.
+However, for those interested in the bokeh qualities of this lens check out the image below shot at f/1.8.

 Here are some of the key specifications of the lens.
 Other specs can be found on the Samyang website.